Published on November 25, 2025

 For example, you can add riders to cover your Part A and Part B deductibles or to get coverage for emergency medical care when you’re traveling outside the country.
 Adding these riders will increase your monthly premium, but it also allows you to design a plan that truly fits your needs and gives you greater peace of mind.

-How to Compare Costs Between Insurers
+How to Compare Costs from Different Insurers

 Here’s the most important thing to know when you start shopping: every company’s Wisconsin Medigap Basic Plan offers the exact same core benefits.
 This standardization is great news for you because it makes comparing plans much easier.
 Since the coverage is identical, you can focus on finding the best price.